siuusunn/ga-project-1-snake-game/README.md

 ### Spawning the Apple

-To get the apple generated in a random position that is not the snake body is a tricky one for me.
-I used `if` statements but didn't work.
-Also I have to take into consideration that the snake is constantly moving, and it is an array.
+To get the apple generated in a random position that is not the snake body was a tricky one for me.
+I used `if` statements but it didn't work.
+Also I have to take into consideration that the snake is constantly moving, and it was an array.

 So I experimented with `loops`.
-As I do not know how many times the loop will run until it gets the desired result, I went with a `while` loop and it tackled the problem perfectly.
+As I did not know how many times the loop would run until it got the desired result, I went with a `while` loop and it tackled the problem perfectly.

 ```js
 while (snake.includes(randomPosition)) {